pgtipping/Synthalyst/memory-bank/progress.md

 - Created a dedicated section for failed emails and functionality to delete older logs
 - Updated admin navigation to include the Email Logs page
 - Created a responsive `AdminLayout` component with mobile support
+- Fixed layout issues with the admin sidebar and main content to prevent overlap
+- Improved mobile responsiveness with proper sidebar toggle controls
+- Restructured the admin layout to use a flex-based approach for better content positioning
+- Added a close button to the sidebar for better mobile usability
+- Made the top navigation bar sticky for better navigation on long pages
+- Ensured consistent spacing and alignment across all admin pages
 - Implemented model optimization for Knowledge GPT and Learning Creator
 - Added multilingual support to both features
 - Created a model router service for dynamic model selection